overhide/overhide/docs/glossary.md

 A recent enough transaction from a *user-address* to a *service-address* indicates a subscription to the service.

 A service provider could issue different public addresses for different tiers of service.

+#### invitee

+A user who does not subscribe to the broker instance but does subscribe to a service furnishing data on the broker instance.

+The service does pay subscription fees to the broker.

+The service may allow some *datastore-keys* to be written to or published to by the invitee.